weiran-aitech/shift_schedule/README.md

      - E-shift：18:00-22:00（9 employees required）
      - F-shift：22:00-02:00（6 employees required)
    - Each employee works 5 days in the period.
-   - Each employee works at most one time-slot (out of 5 time slots) every day.
-Each time slot contains 2 consecutive shifts.
+   - Each employee works at most one time-slot (out of 5 time slots) every day, and each time slot contains 2 consecutive shifts.
   ![image](https://user-images.githubusercontent.com/84350533/181853136-6f486b97-3602-4521-8d04-3caba0a89c35.png)
    - Number of shifts are evenly assigned to employees